C Specification

 if the argument is an image declared with the

-read_onlyqualifier and arg_value refers to an image object created with cl_mem_flags ofCL_MEM_, orWRITE_ ONLY -
+read_onlyqualifier and arg_value points to an image object created with the memory flagCL_MEM_WRITE_ ONLY -

-write_onlyqualifier and arg_value refers to an image object created with cl_mem_flags ofCL_MEM_.READ_ ONLY
+write_onlyqualifier and arg_value points to an image object created with the memory flagCL_MEM_orREAD_ ONLY CL_MEM_IMMUTABLE_ EXT

 -